Best daily deals

 Connect the Chromecast and other devices to the same network

 This is a widespread issue!
-Sometimes we forget that our phones aren’t connected to the same network as the Chromecast.
-Cast works best when all devices are on the same network.
+Sometimes, we forget that our phones aren’t connected to the same network as the Chromecast.
+Cast only works when all devices are on the same network.
 Try to join the same Wi-Fi network as the Chromecast and see if that fixes the problem.

 Reboot your computer or smartphone